Recent Blog Articles

 - Meditate.
 This practice of inward-focused thought and deep breathing has been shown to reduce heart disease risk factors such as high blood pressure.
 Meditation's close relatives, yoga and prayer, can also relax the mind and body.

 - Exercise.
-Every time you are physically active, whether you take a walk or play tennis, your body releases mood-boosting chemicals called endorphins.
+Every time you are physically active, whether you take a walk or play tennis, your brain releases mood-boosting chemicals called endorphins.
 Exercising not only helps you destress, it also protects against heart disease by lowering your blood pressure, strengthening your heart muscle, and helping you maintain a healthy weight.

 - Unplug.
 It's impossible to escape stress when it follows you everywhere.
 Cut the cord.
 Avoid emails and TV news.
 Take time each day — even if it's for just 10 or 15 minutes — to escape from the world.